Consumer Protection Complaint

 3.1.1 On or about [DATE OF PURCHASE], Plaintiff purchased the Product from Defendant for approximately [$AMOUNT].

-3.1.2 Prior to purchase, Plaintiff reviewed Defendant’s Advertisements, including [WEBSITE, PACKAGING, ETC.], which represented, inter alia, that the Product “____.”
+3.1.2 Prior to purchase, Plaintiff reviewed Defendant’s Advertisements, including [WEBSITE, PACKAGING, ETC.], which represented, inter alia, that the Product “________________.”

 3.2 Misrepresentations & Omissions

-3.2.1 Defendant affirmatively represented that the Product “__,” representations that were false, misleading, and likely to deceive a reasonable consumer.
+3.2.1 Defendant affirmatively represented that the Product “________________,” representations that were false, misleading, and likely to deceive a reasonable consumer.

-,” despite having exclusive knowledge of such facts and a duty to disclose them.
+3.2.2 Defendant failed to disclose material facts, including but not limited to “________________,” despite having exclusive knowledge of such facts and a duty to disclose them.

 3.3 Reliance